Wondering what could be the best possible way to see when your green friends need water? Learn how to read Signs of Underwatering Plants!

 2. Leaves Falling Off

-The lower leaves typically are the first ones to take a hit as leaves start to become dry.
-The tips get discolored, turn brown, and eventually fall off.
+The lower leaves typically suffer first as they start to dry.
+The tips become discolored, turn brown, and eventually fall off.

-Whenever the plant’s growth looks slowed down, it could be a vital sign that it is not receiving enough water.
-It could be a permanent or temporary situation even, which could be reversed.
+A slowdown in growth often indicates that a plant is not receiving sufficient water.
+This could be a permanent or temporary situation, which can even be reversed.

-If the plant is experiencing a temporary lack of water supply, the growth may not be affected to a huge extent.
-If the issue is prolonged, the new leaves will grow smaller than usual.
+If the plant is experiencing a temporary lack of water supply, growth may not be greatly affected.
+However, if the issue is prolonged, the new leaves will grow smaller than usual.

 4. Dry Soil

-The best way to understand the lack of water supply to your plants is dry soil.
-It is no brainer that the plants would start to wilt soon and be dead.
+Dry soil is the best way to understand your plants’ lack of water supply.
+It is a clear warning that plants may soon wilt or even die if left unaddressed.
 The simple way to test the soil for moisture is to feel it with your fingers.

-Whenever the topsoil feels a bit dry to touch, water your plants till it starts to seep out from the drainage hole at the bottom.
-Wait till the topsoil goes a bit dry again and that’ll be an indication that the plant needs watering.
+Whenever the topsoil feels dry to the touch, water your plants until they start to seep out from the drainage hole at the bottom.
+Wait until the topsoil goes a bit dry again, which indicates that the plant needs watering.

 5. Faded Colors